Anadea/anadea_jobs/src/jobs/middle-ruby-on-rails-developer.md

 * 2+ years of experience with Ruby on Rails
 * Strong knowledge of database, PostgreSQL
 * Strong knowledge of Ruby on Rails version 5 and up (rails 5 and up, ruby 2.7 up)
-* Dry RB stack (dry transactions, monads)
 * Strong knowledge of authorization libraries (CanCanCan, Pundit)
 * Strong TDD knowledge
-* Strong knowledge of Rspeck, webmock, factory bot
+* Strong knowledge of Rspec, webmock, factory bot
 * Skills in working with Amazon related AWS and Ruby libraries
 * Basic knowledge and experience in HTML+CSS, SASS
 * CI Operation and Configuration